christinachiang753951/ETL-COVID19_Analysis/README.md

 Out of curiosity, I explored the open dataset from the World Health Organization website and tried to applied the analysis skills all together I have learned to this ongoing real-world problem.

 ## ***Data Availability***
-The main dataset was acquired from the World Health Organization website, date ranging from January 11, 2020, as to June 20, 2020.
+The main dataset was acquired from the World Health Organization website, date ranging from January 11, 2020, as of June 20, 2020.
 - Data Source: https://covid19.who.int/

 ## ***Project Workflow***